 Theses notes, code, and all of the figures are released under the Creative Commons Attribution 3.0 Unported License.
 So if you do reuse these you don’t need my permission, you just need to acknowledge me.

 These notes owe a debt to the huge literature of popgen papers and textbooks I’ve read over the years.
-I will also start to incorporate references etc in the notes to fill our my sources and resources, but I thought it good to get these notes out soon rather than later.

 I’m happy to add more to this list.